 Our Quality Assurance (QA) department reviews and tests our code base.
 Dedicated application security engineers on staff identify, test, and triage security vulnerabilities in code.

 Testing and staging environments are logically separated from the Production environment.
 No Service Data is used in our development or test environments.

 Dynamic Vulnerability Scanning

-We employ third-party security tooling to continuously and dynamically scan our core applications against the OWASP Top 10 security risks.
+We employ third-party security tooling to continuously and dynamically scan our core applications against common web application security risks, including, but not limited to the OWASP Top 10 security risks.
 We maintain a dedicated in-house product security team to test and work with engineering teams to remediate any discovered issues.

 Third-Party Penetration Testing